followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxList/1 Configuration/onScroll.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [scroll](/Documentation/ApiReference/UI_Widgets/dxList/Events/#scroll) event.
+A function that is executed on each scroll gesture.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action on each scroll gesture.

 #####See Also#####
 - [List - Handle Scrolling-Related Events](/Documentation/Guide/Widgets/List/Scrolling/#Events)
 <!--/fullDescription-->